 When else would a three-car pileup be a cause for laughter and smiles?
-Bumper cars are a theme park crowd-pleaser, and Royal Caribbean’s Quantum-class ships offer several of these whizzing cars to kids and kids-at-heart.
+Bumper cars are a theme park crowd-pleaser, and Royal Caribbean’s Quantum-class ships like Anthem of the Seas offer several of these whizzing cars to kids and kids-at-heart.
 Parents might be happy to hear that these little autos run on batteries (versus electric-rod conductors), but most passengers are simply too busy dodging each other and flipping 180 turns to notice that detail.

 2. IMAX Movie Screens

 Plenty of ships offer movie screens at sea, but Carnival Vista is the first to crank this up to IMAX proportions.
 Their indoor screen is three-decks high and seats a total of 187 passengers.
 Films, including 3D versions with matching glasses, are screened throughout the ship’s sailing, and, incredibly, Carnival shows new releases the same time they open at your local multiplex.
 Even the concession stand gets an upgrade with beer joining the usual popcorn and candy offerings.

 3. Ice Bars

 Winter is coming — to Norwegian Cruise Line.
 Three of its ships (the Breakaway, Epic, and Getaway) have Svedka and Inniskillin Ice Bars where the bar is made of frozen blocks, and several ice sculptures deck out the space.
 Don’t worry about packing a parka with your swimsuit; the bar provides them along with gloves.
 And you’ll need them, too, as the room is kept at a frosty 17 degrees, perfect for sipping vodka cocktails or ice wines.

 4. Go-Kart Racing